MiloszKrajewski/lz4net/README.md

 # FYI

-I'm in the process of porting 1.8.1 (latest stable @ 2018-02-01) to .NET Standard.
-It wont support .NET < 4.6 and will be "Unsafe" only.
+I've just finished porting 1.8.1 (latest stable @ 2018-02-01) to .NET Standard.
+It does not support .NET < 4.6 and is be Unsafe/64bit  only, but handles both BLOCK and STREAM modes.
-There is a lot of tricks and obscure pointer manipulations so I'm moving slowly and trying not to break things.
 Due to breaking changes it will be released as different nuget package.
 You can monitor development here: https://github.com/MiloszKrajewski/K4os.Compression.LZ4.
-Some things work already but it's a rocky road.
+There are two things to be done before aplha release: some documentation and formal nuget package release.
+The scope for first release can be found here: https://github.com/MiloszKrajewski/K4os.Compression.LZ4/issues/5

 # lz4net
 **LZ4** - ultra fast compression algorithm - for all .NET platforms